sergiouve/hidro/README.md

   + [Workflow](#workflow)

 #### What is it?
-Hidro is a dead simple prototying/design tool.
+Hidro is a dead simple prototying/design tool for developers.
 Use **HTML and CSS** to quickly create a styleguide, views and components on a fully navigable web.

 #### What is it not?